rokmohar/alexa-assistant/readme.md

 1. download the file from github
 2. setup a role in AWS with the correct permissions
-3. setup an S3 bucket to store the responses from Google
+3. setup an AWS S3 bucket to store the responses from Google
 4. deploy the example code in lambda
 5. configure the Alexa skill to use Lambda.
 6. get an API key from Google